gscbravo/inf/README.md

 alphabet, as well as numbers, however, they cannot start with a number due to technical limitations on behalf of SQLite.

+[Font Awesome](https://fontawesome.com/) Free is used to provide icons.

 ### Defaults
 - Maximum number of comments per board: `1000`
 - Maximum subject length: `78`